dkandalov/dkandalov.github.io/_posts/2020-07-30-hello-http4k.md

 It's worth mentioning that http4k has been successfully used in large-scale enterprise systems.
 There are quite a few http4k modules and this blog just scratches the surface of [the core module].
 You can find out more about http4k on [its website][http4k].
-For a bit more in-depth overview, I suggest you watch this video by http4k authors:
+For a bit more in-depth overview, here is a video by http4k authors:
 <p align="center">
 	<iframe width="800" height="450" src="https://www.youtube.com/embed/p1VTfcQJefk" frameborder="0" allowfullscreen></iframe>
 </p>